Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts: Experiments

 \subsection{NMT System Description}

-We used the OpenNMT-py\footnote{https://opennmt.net/OpenNMT-py/} framework \cite{klein-etal-2017-opennmt} for training our NMT models.
+We used the OpenNMT-py\footnote{\url{https://opennmt.net/OpenNMT-py/}} framework \cite{klein-etal-2017-opennmt} for training our NMT models.
 We trained transformer models \cite{vaswani2017attention} for a maximum of 200K steps; intermediate models were saved and validated every 1000 steps until reached convergence unless being stuck in the early stopping condition (10 validation steps with no improvements).
-The parameter setup stated in Table~\ref{tbl:hyperparameters} was used.\footnote{We performed a large set of preliminary experiments to determine these values.
+The parameter setup stated in Table~\ref{tbl:hyperparameters} was used.
+We performed a large set of preliminary experiments to determine these values.
 These experiments span beyond the scope of this paper and as such are not further discussed, except for the batch size.
-The batch size has a direct connection to how the network learns, especially in different conditions of data sparsity / availability.
-As such we conducted a thorough investigation of the impact of different batch sizes before ending up using 512.
-Our results are summarised in Section~\ref{sec:batch_size}.}
+The batch size and the learning rate have a direct connection to how the network learns, especially in different conditions of data sparsity / availability.
+As such, we conducted a thorough investigation of both and we found that using batch size 512 and the default learning rate in the OpenNMT was particularly impactful.
+Our results are summarised in Section~\ref{sec:batch_size}.

-To run all NMT systems effectively, we set other hyperparameters, as suggested by the OpenNMT-py community except for batch size to simulate Google's default setup \cite{vaswani2017attention}.
-The NMT training was distributed over three NVIDIA Tesla V100\footnote{https://www.nvidia.com/en-us/data-center/v100/} GPUs.
+To run all NMT systems effectively, we also set other hyperparameters, as suggested by the OpenNMT-py community to simulate Google's default setup \cite{vaswani2017attention}.
+The NMT training was distributed over three NVIDIA Tesla V100 GPUs.
 We encoded all data, including rare and unknown words as a sequence of subword units using Byte Pair Encoding (BPE) \cite{sennrich-etal-2016-neural}.
 We built our vocabularies for both source and target languages separately.
 By doing so, our systems are not only capable of translating out-of-vocabulary tokens, but also rare in-vocabulary ones.
 The number of merge operations for BPE is 50,000 for all sub-corpora, i.e., For each selected sub-corpora, a separate BPE model was created.
 Vocabulary sizes of selected in-domain data are shown in Table \ref{tbl:vocab}.